Barbara Streisand and Elaine Page sang the immortal lines (in the song ‘Memory’ from the hit musical Cats):

 Building a new memory bank, the My Game formula generates a disruptive process, and quite deliberately so.
 It has been life-changing for Sarah – she realised her “why” – her purpose.
 She recognised how “her old self” was holding her back from achieving even more success – and fulfilling her purpose.

 “I must admit I had got to a stage in my career where I was leading on autopilot.
 I was going through the steps.
 Going through the motions.
-I had created a critical path filled with memories that were not serving me anymore.
-I wasn’t living my purpose.
-I still got results.
-But it didn’t feel right.
+I had created a critical path filled with memories that were not serving me anymore and I wasn’t living my purpose.
+But I still got results.
+It didn’t feel right.
+Purpose to Impact feels right.
+It isn’t rocket science; it’s common sense, my true human nature unlocked from within myself.”

 The business of life is the acquisition of memories, and when it comes to the end that’s all we have left.